PawseySC/Pawsey-CernVM-FS/README.md

 Users will simply access the data sets as though part of their file system, e.g. accessing the Galaxy project's data repository web server (Stratum 1) is as simple as this:

     ls /cvmfs/data.galaxyproject.org

+Other Galaxy repositories can be accessed via the following:

+    ls /cvmfs/singularity.galaxyproject.org
+    ls  /cvmfs/main.galaxyproject.org
+    ls  /cvmfs/cvmfs-config.galaxyproject.org

-Once the above path is cached, the user can explore all repositories under /cvmfs.
+Once the above path(s) is(are) cached, the user can explore all repositories under /cvmfs.
 When running analyses, the reference file need only be pointed to the appropriate directory path.

 ## Acknowledgements